NadineParrish/personalportfolio/README.md

 # personalportfolio

 All portfolio projects are separated by branches.
-Details in the About Me will briefly overview each project.
+Details in each files README will briefly overview the project.